SimLi1333/vidra/docs/docs/concepts/features.md

 sidebar_position: 2
 ---

-# Vidra Operator – Feature Overview
+# Feature Overview

 Vidra is a Kubernetes operator designed to manage custom resources with flexibility and safety in complex environments.
-Below is an overview of its core features and ongoing development focus areas.
+Below is an overview of its core features and capabilities, including both current functionalities and potential future developments.

 ---